-I’m growing my hair out (again!) and the sides were wonky at best, thus, the half-back top-knot thing perched on my head.
+I’m growing my hair out (again!) and the sides were wonky at best, thus, the half-back top-knot thing.
 I showed up anyway.

 Miller hadn’t had a proper haircut in over four months.
 In his shaggy glory, we showed up anyway.

 Grandma Alice apologized for her overgrown lawn scheduled to be mowed later that day.
 She showed up (and let us show up) anyway.